Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 within seven (7) years through facility surcharges, reducing

-ongoing general fund requirements to capital improvement only.
+ongoing general fund requirements to capital improvement and

-Heat mortality cost offsets: Each heat-related death and
+Heat mortality cost offsets: 977 confirmed heat-related deaths

 PROPONENT STATEMENT

-Arizona feeds America in winter and cannot feed itself.
+Arizona feeds the nation in winter and cannot feed itself.

-Yuma County grows ninety percent (90%) of the nation's winter leafy greens.
+Yuma County grows approximately ninety percent (90%) of the nation's winter leafy greens.
 The agricultural workers who harvest them are food insecure.
-Meanwhile, the United States military commissary system, funded by YOUR taxes, has been selling food at cost for one hundred fifty-seven (157) years at Luke Air Force Base, Fort Huachuca, and Davis-Monthan Air Force Base.
-The proof that at-cost food distribution works is ALREADY OPERATING on Arizona soil.
+Meanwhile, the United States military commissary system, funded by Arizona civilian taxes, has been selling food at cost for one hundred fifty-nine (159) years at Luke Air Force Base, Davis-Monthan Air Force Base, Fort Huachuca, MCAS Yuma, and Yuma Proving Ground.
+The proof that at-cost food distribution works is already operating at five federal installations on Arizona soil.
 This measure extends that model to every Arizona resident.

-The Navajo Nation, twenty-seven thousand square miles, one hundred eighty thousand people, has thirteen grocery stores.
-ONE IN FIVE Navajo adults have Type 2 diabetes.
-This is the most extreme food desert in America, and it exists within a state that feeds the nation.
-The gradient between Scottsdale and the Navajo Nation is not between states, it is within THIS state, under the same sun.
+The Navajo Nation, approximately 27,000 square miles, approximately 180,000 residents, is served by 13 full-service grocery stores.
+About one in five (1 in 5) Navajo adults have Type 2 diabetes, among the highest documented rates in the United States.
+The food-desert conditions on the Navajo Nation are among the most extensive documented within the country, inside a state that feeds the nation.
+The gradient between Scottsdale and the Navajo Nation is not between states; it is within Arizona, under the same sun.

-Nine hundred seventy-seven Arizonans died of heat in 2024.
+977 Arizonans died of heat in 2024.
 They died because survival resources, shelter, cooling, water, are distributed by the socioeconomic gradient.
 Heat death is hierarchy death.
+The essential goods program established in this Act, which includes heat-mitigation supply distribution and the cooling-station designation of food assurance centers during heat emergencies, directly addresses the material conditions that kill.

 The food grows here.
-The commissary operates here.
+The commissary operates here, at five federal installations.
 The gradient kills here.
-The science is settled.
-The math works.
+The arithmetic checks.
+Denial is no longer neutral.

 Vote YES.